nvim-neorg/neorg/README.md

    Afterwards resource the current file and to install plugins run `:PlugInstall`.

-   You can put this initial configuration in your init.vim file:
+   You can then place this initial configuration in your init.vim file:
    ```vim
    lua << EOF
        require('neorg').setup {